WAZJACk85/Draft-Reverb-control-program/README.md

 sketch:  When you 'Set reverb'  you type in a number   , this currently works best in multiples of 10 , i,e  10,20,30,70,100.
 With each increment of 10 it will reduce the Decibel Level by 6 so INPUT 10 = -6   ||  INPUT 20 = -12   and so on...
 And each increment of 10 increases the Reverb by 10.

-So for example if you Set reverb at 100  the Decibel level starts at 100, this will change it to 60 (as INPUT increments of 10  reduces decibels by 6 each time in this case it subracts 60)  and also will change the Reverb to 100%.
+So for example if you Set reverb at 100  the Decibel level starts at 100, this will change it to 40 (as INPUT increments of 10  reduces decibels by 6 each time in this case it subracts 60)  and also will change the Reverb to 100%.
+RESULT  New Decibel level 40  New Reverb Level 100% .

 I will update new components each week from 15/09/2021.
 Once the program reaches a certain intellectual value, I will leave read me files with the title of the original file and these can be described and annotated in interview with the assistance of pre-prepared videos/files I can share on the Teams/Zoom interview video call.